 New users can find starting points for actually using TeX in this introduction to the TeX system.

 proTeXt adds the TeXStudio front end to MiKTeX.
-If you want to see the contents of the distribution, the .exe file is also a zip file; you can inspect it via unzip (on any platform).
+If you want to see the contents of the distribution, you can inspect the zip file via unzip (on any platform).

 To use ConTeXt within proTeXt or MiKTeX, you also need to install a Perl for Windows such as ActivePerl, and Ruby.
 (Later versions than the ones linked to here will most likely work too.)
 The contextgarden wiki has more information on MiKTeX and ConTeXt.